 The Giant Escape 3 is equipped with a 3×7 Shimano Tourney gearing set up for long rides or steep hills, giving riders 7 speeds for any situation or preference.
 As a bonus, it comes with wide, durable Giant S-X3 700x38c tires, outfitted with puncture-resistant technology so you can ride over rough terrain or paths with peace of mind.

 Cannondale Quick 6

 You might think of an upright flat-bar bike with a dropped bar top tube as slow and unresponsive, a bike that’s best suited for lazy rides down flat roads at the beach.
 That’s certainly not the case with the aptly named Quick 6.

-While the bike’s geometry does make for a relaxed and comfortable ride, there are plenty of other features that make it quick.
+While the bike’s geometry makes for a relaxed and comfortable ride, there are plenty of other features that quickly make it.

 This includes a lightweight aluminum frame, zippy Kenda tires, and a broad set of gears.
 The Cannondale Quick 6 has a 7-speed drivetrain with a Shimano Tourney triple crank, giving it a whopping 21 gears.

 It also uses Cannondale’s SAVE technology, which adds comfort by integrating vibration-reducing flex in the frame and fork.
 And, with plenty of mounting points for racks and fenders, the Cannondale Quick 6 is a great option for both commuting and fitness.

 It wouldn’t be out of place to classify Priority Bikes as revolutionary in many ways.
 The company eschews a lot of the industry standards to do its own thing when it comes to designing bikes.